Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

       the way that our frontend application can make requests to the backend.
 This is managed by the api/ module in the backend repo.
     - Database: A program that enables simpl management of atomic data (numbers, dates, text...).
-    - __Points__: Usually when working using Agile methodologies, tickets, or tasks, are assigned point values representing the amount of work that's expected.
+    - Points: Usually when working using Agile methodologies, tickets, or tasks, are assigned point values representing the amount of work that's expected.
     - Agile/Scrum: A set of principles for developing software efficiently.